johannal/SolarSystem/SolarSystem/DemoStuff/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 - This project isn't on Github yet, but I can easily put it there.
 - **Select repo**
 - **Use gear menu to create a new github project and push**
+- All the defaults look good.
+- Xcode creates the project, pushes up all the content, and...
-- My project is now hosted on Github.
+- my project is now hosted on Github!
 - I can jump right to Github to see it from the new origin remote.
 - **Open remotes group**
 - **Right click origin and choose Show in GitHub**